Understanding Resistors on Evan Designs LED Lights

 Resistor Composition

 There are two types of resistors, through hole or surface mount resistors.
-In this article we will be discussing through hole resistors and more specifically the metal film axial resistors used on Evan Designs mini LED lights.
+In this article we will be discussing through hole resistors and more specifically the metal film axial resistors used on Evan Designs mini hobby LED lights.
 Inside of these resistors a helix is cut through the ceramic core and it is filled with a thin resistive metal film.
 The thicker the metal film, the lower the resistance, and the thinner the film the higher the resistance.
 The ceramic core and plastic coating help insulate the resistor.
 A simple way to think about this is the current of electrons struggling to flow through the thin coils of metal film, effectively slowing down the current and lowering the voltage the small LED light at the end of our circuit receives.
 With a thicker metal film, the current will flow more more easily, resulting in a higher voltage delivered to our bright LEDs.

 Resistors on Bulb LEDs-Figure C